• Skip to primary navigation

 What Do You Substitute For Eggs In Vegan Baking?

-There are several different options when it comes to replacing eggs in plant-based cooking and baking.
+There are several options for replacing eggs in plant-based cooking and baking.

 I’ve broken down each vegan egg substitute for the different types of baked goods.
 And, I’ve also included a list in the recipe card at the bottom of this post.